-However, as the Dallas Court of Appeals decision in Sanchez holds, allegations regarding a malfunction of the telephone system in its use by the 911 operator was an actionable claim for the condition of property.
+However, as the Dallas Court of Appeals' decision in Sanchez holds, allegations regarding a malfunction of the telephone system in its use by the 911 operator was an actionable claim for the condition of property.
 "A failure or malfunction of the equipment allegedly cut off the caller before the call was completed and contributed to the City's failure to provide emergency medical attention to Matthew.
 These allegations were sufficient to allege that a condition of tangible personal property caused injury."
 Sanchez, 449 S.W.3d at 652, rev'd on other grounds City of Dallas v.
 Sanchez, 494 S.W.3d 722, 724-25 (Tex.
-2016)(reversing on the grounds the plaintiff's could not establish proximate cause). sSee also Michael v.
+2016) (reversing on the grounds the plaintiffs could not establish proximate cause).
+See also Michael v.
 Travis Cnty.
 Hous.
 Auth., 995 S.W.2d 909, 913-14 (Tex.App.-Austin 1999, no pet.) (allegation that two pit bulls escaped through defective fence and attacked two children sufficiently alleged that condition or use of tangible personal property caused injury).

 While the Texas Supreme Court acknowledged earlier cases holding that the failure to use property could be actionable under the TCA it reinforced that nonuse of equipment will rarely be actionable under the TCA.
-The Court began by pointing out that it is well-settled that mere nonuse of property does not suffice to invoke Section 101.021(2)'s waiver of immunity from suit.
-Friend, 370 S.W.3d at 372.
+The Court began by pointing out that it is wellsettled that mere nonuse of property does not suffice to invoke Section 101.021(2)'s waiver of immunity from Friend, 370 S.W.3d at 372. suit.
 The Court acknowledged that the Lowe and Robinson decisions held that where the property used lacked an "integral safety component" then failure to use property stated a cause of action within Section 101.021(2) of the TCA.
 Id.
-The Court found that if Friend's allegation that the failure to use the defibrillator constituted a claim that an "integral safety component" was missing, then a plaintiff could always state a cause of action by identify some type or piece of equipment that could have been used in a particular instance.
+The Court found that if Friend's allegation that the failure to use the defibrillator constituted a claim that an "integral safety component" was missing, then a plaintiff could always state a cause of action by identify apply to a given purpose."
+Clark, 923 S.W.2d at 584; Marroquin, 927 S.W.2d at 230-31.

+&lt;sup>11 The Clark opinion defines the use of property as putting or bringing the property "into action or service; to employ for or some type or piece of equipment that could have been used in a particular instance.
 Id. at 373.
-"Such a formulation threatens to eviscerate any limiting principle on 'condition or use' entirely and would enable plaintiffs . . . to enlarge the scope of the waiver provided by Section 101.021(2)" Id.
+"Such a formulation threatens to eviscerate any limiting principle on 'condition or use' entirely and would enable plaintiffs . . . to enlarge the scope of the waiver provided by Section 101.021(2) . . . ."
+Id.
 The supreme court also noted that adopting the plaintiff's argument that identifying a related piece of equipment that was not used as meeting the integral safety component exception "would create a disincentive for governmental units to provide any form of health or safety equipment at their establishments.
 Counsel for the Friends acknowledged at oral argument that the Friends' theory would, paradoxically, fail if the City had stood by and watched Sara die rather than attempt to use the oxygen mask and other airway equipment [to save her life]."
 Id.